CrunchwrapSupreme/ruby-notifications/README.md

 require 'notifications'
 # Create the service interface
 service = Notifications::NotificationService.new

+# Create a notification object
 # 'appname' is only required named parameter but isn't very
 # useful on its own.
 notification = Notifications::Notification.new(appname: "test",
                                                summary: "test",
                                                body: "A test notification")

-# Retrieve the service object.
-Due to DBus protocol we can't hide this detail
+# Retrieve the service object's methods internally.
-# without compromising the ability to fail gracefully.
+# May refactor as raised initializer exception in the
+# future.
 service.try_introspect

 # Send the notification